 They say things happen in threes.
-Sixteen years ago, within a three-month time span: I began a new job I loved in corporate America, I became pregnant with our first child, and I lost my dad to cancer.
+Twenty years ago, within a three-month time span: I began a new job I loved in corporate America, I became pregnant with our first child, and I lost my dad to cancer.

 Happy, happy, sad.

 With the new job I began to grow in ways I hadn’t anticipated.
 I managed a group of highly motivated associates and over the course of the next decade with that company, I grew new wings.

 As much as I loved my work-role, my mother-role has been enormously rewarding.
 Today, between being a mother, a Pilates instructor, and a writer, my wings have grown from those of a sparrow’s to those of an eagle’s.
 Many days, as I sit back and watch my boys and clients, or ponder a new piece I’m writing, I feel as if I’m soaring with the wings of an eagle.

 But my dad always told me I had angel wings.

 As a small child, I remember craning my neck around in my overly pink bathroom, turning circles like a dog chasing her tail, trying to catch a glimpse of my wings in the mirror.

 I knew I didn’t really have angel wings.
 But one can never be too sure, especially when Dad would say it with such conviction.

 It was through his conviction, and my desire to believe, that made me look.
 And then look a little harder.
 How many times in life have you wanted to believe something (or someone) so fervently that you looked and looked for what you ached to see, only to become blinded in the process?